candsbrown/wargamedle/Update-log.md

 *Fixed ATGM Milan teams having an armor value of 1 instead of 0.

-*Dimmed the page to a gray for now.
-I'll do another pass of the colors at some point.
+*Dimmed the page to a gray for now, and changed color of some text.
+I'll do another pass at it eventually, but the goal is function still.
 # 9-27-2024:

 *Finished adding US Tank tab.